-As a theorist, she is interested in investigating the relationship between mathematics and music.
-Her current research interest include history of music theory and the analysis of intercultural music.
-Her undergraduate thesis, under the supervision of Prof. Scott Murphy, is titled “A Study of Inter-Cardinality Voice Leading Using Voice-Leading Zones and the Extended 4-Cube Trio,” and will be published in GAMUT.
+As a theorist, her current research interest include history of music theory and the analysis of intercultural music.
+Previously she has worked on transformational theory.
+Her undergraduate thesis, under the supervision of Prof. Scott Murphy, is titled “A Study of Inter-Cardinality Voice Leading Using Voice-Leading Zones and the Extended 4-Cube Trio,” and is published in GAMUT.
+Her current work on the study of contemporary Chinese music and modernism is presented at the American Musicology Society Pacific-Southwest Chapter and Midwest Music Research Collective.

 Hon Ki was a participant of the Silkroad’s Global Musician Workshop in 2015, where she, as a pipa player, worked with many other like-minded musicians and instructors including Mike Block, Sarah Jarosz, and Kaoru Watanabe.
 She also participated in the composer’s retreat in the Wintergreen Music Festival in 2016.